kermitt2/Pub2TEI/Readme.md

 ## Running the project as a Java application

+It is recommended to use the Docker image, which is the easiest way to run Pub2TEI.

 ### Requirements

 As a first requirement, you need to first install and build GROBID as described [here](https://grobid.readthedocs.io/en/latest/Install-Grobid/).